 You cannot swim here but if birdwatching makes your day, you don’t need to travel to Pampanga or Batangas for it.
 The closest site is within Metro Manila.

-How to get there: From the old Hoverferry Terminal (near CCP), take a ferry to Corregidor.
+How to get there: From One Esplanade (beside SM Mall of Asia), take a ferry to Corregidor.

 If you can also visit in November, take part in Pawikan Festival and witness the turtle hatchlings’ return to the sea.